 It doesn’t take sophisticated AI to incorporate intelligence into your Intake and Triage.
 Start by answering these three questions.

 Step One: What work do we do the most?

 Start by evaluating your most common types of legal work.
 If you are not currently using matter metrics or a legal matter management system like Xakia, a good place to start is The GC350’s roundup of the types of work occupying the most in-house time: commercial agreements, regulatory issues, technology, intellectual property and employment.

 For each of these, drill down into the types of work sought – for instance, for IP, you could include a trademark clearance search, a licensing agreement, et cetera.
 Consider what information you need from the business client: What do you need to know to get started?
 What do you find yourself going back and forth repeatedly about?
 Is there a business unit, geographic territory or customer who make very similar, very frequent requests?

 Once you have your frequent flyers identified, create specific intake forms for them.
 At a basic level, these will collect the material you need to process the request.
 At an advanced level, these could auto-populate within your software once specific criteria are flagged.

 Step Two: What work do we reference the most?

 Consider your work from Step One.
-Which of these matters rely on specific institutional knowledge to complete – standard contract terms, jurisdiction-specific precedent, et cetera?
+Which of these legal matters rely on specific institutional knowledge to complete – standard contract terms, jurisdiction-specific precedent, et cetera?
 Where does this information reside in your Legal Department, and how can you make it accessible – and potentially automatic – for anyone working on one of these matters?

-At a basic level, this Knowledge Management could be housed on a simple spreadsheet shared throughout the Legal Department.
+At a basic level, this Knowledge Management could be housed on a simple spreadsheet shared throughout the in-house Legal Department.
 For an advanced approach, you may build it directly into your matter management system.
 Either way, you lose no time duplicating efforts – or worse, risk missing a previously negotiated position.